 You'll also wanna have a main course - turkey is just one option.
 You can also consider other, less traditional options - revisit Tip #9 for more ideas.

-Starches - potatoes and/or sweet potatoes, bread, stuffing or dressing, rice, mac & cheese, whatever your family likes best.
+Starches - potatoes (or cauliflower) and/or sweet potatoes, bread, stuffing or dressing, rice, mac & cheese, whatever your family likes best.

 Veggie sides - brussels sprouts, salads, carrots, cranberry relish, anything to brighten up the plate.